 Colby J. Moorberg, PhD, CPSS, PWS

-Dr. Moorberg is an Assistant Professor of Soil Science in the Kansas State University Department of Agronomy in a teaching and research appointment.
-The courses he teaches include AGRON 305 - Soils (an introductory soil science class), AGRON 598 - Undergraduate Research in Agronomy, AGRON 635 - Soil Conservation and Management, and AGRON 935 - Topics in Soils: Root & Rhizosphere Analysis.
-He is also one of the K-State Soil Judging Team.
+Dr. Moorberg is an Associate Professor of Soil Science in the Kansas State University Department of Agronomy in a teaching and research appointment.
+The courses he teaches include AGRON 305 – Soils, AGRON 415 – Soils Judging, AGRON 598 – Undergraduate Research in Agronomy, AGRON 635 – Soil Conservation and Management, and AGRON 935 – Topics in Soils: Root & Rhizosphere Analysis.
+He is also a coach of the K-State Soil Judging Team.
 He leads the K-State Hydropedology and Root Ecology Laboratory, which conducts research focused on root dynamics, rhizosphere processes, root imaging, greenhouse gas emissions from wetlands, hydropedology, and water quality.
-His teaching scholarly activities are focused on the development of open educational resources (OER).
-In addition to the development of the Soils Laboratory Manual, his ongoing projects related to teaching include studies on the use of student response systems in large lecture soil science classes, a survey of instructors of introductory, undergraduate soil science courses across the United States, and developing the open textbook, Soil and Water Conservation - An Annotated Bibliography, and is currently developing a third open textbook, Soils: An Annotated Bibliography.
+His teaching scholarly activities are focused on the development of open educational resources (OER) and soil science education.
+In addition to Soils Laboratory Manual, K-State Edition he lead the development of the open textbook, Soil and Water Conservation – An Annotated Bibliography, and is currently developing a third open textbook, Soils: An Annotated Bibliography.

 LinkedIn: Colby Moorberg